Pacific Ocean: Geology

 The ocean was first mapped by Abraham Ortelius; he called it Maris Pacifici following Ferdinand Magellan's description of it as "a pacific sea" during his circumnavigation from 1519 to 1522.
 To Magellan, it seemed much more calm (pacific) than the Atlantic.

 The andesite line is the most significant regional distinction in the Pacific.
 A petrologic boundary, it separates the deeper, mafic igneous rock of the Central Pacific Basin from the partially submerged continental areas of felsic igneous rock on its margins.
 The andesite line follows the western edge of the islands off California and passes south of the Aleutian arc, along the eastern edge of the Kamchatka Peninsula, the Kuril Islands, Japan, the Mariana Islands, the Solomon Islands, and New Zealand's North Island.

 The dissimilarity continues northeastward along the western edge of the Andes Cordillera along South America to Mexico, returning then to the islands off California.
 Indonesia, the Philippines, Japan, New Guinea, and New Zealand lie outside the andesite line.

 Within the closed loop of the andesite line are most of the deep troughs, submerged volcanic mountains, and oceanic volcanic islands that characterize the Pacific basin.
 Here basaltic lavas gently flow out of rifts to build huge dome-shaped volcanic mountains whose eroded summits form island arcs, chains, and clusters.
 Outside the andesite line, volcanism is of the explosive type, and the Pacific Ring of Fire is the world's foremost belt of explosive volcanism.
 The Ring of Fire is named after the several hundred active volcanoes that sit above the various subduction zones.

 The Pacific Ocean is the only ocean which is mostly bounded by subduction zones.
-Only the Antarctic and Australian coasts have no nearby subduction zones.
+Only the central part of the North American coast and the Antarctic and Australian coasts have no nearby subduction zones.